Timeline: 2015 -2019

 1. Explore yield effects of seeding canola with a planter vs air seeder.

 2. Assess how much and how consistently does a precision planting system improve canola emergence and uniformity.

 3. Determine the optimum seeding rate with when using planter on 12” and 22” spacing.

 4. Communicate the risks and rewards of seeding canola with planters on wide row spacing.

 5. Determine maximum seed-safe rate of in-row liquid P when using a precision planter.

 Location: Lethbridge (irrigated and rain fed sites), Medicine Hat (rain fed site)

-This project is ongoing.
-Results for year three of this project will be provided when they become available.
+Results for this project will be provided when they become available.